Chiapas: Environment and protected areas

 The state has thirty-six protected areas at the state and federal levels along with 67 areas protected by various municipalities.
 The Sumidero Canyon National Park was decreed in 1980 with an extension of 21,789 ha.
 It extends over two of the regions of the state, the Central Depression and the Central Highlands over the municipalities of Tuxtla Gutiérrez, Nuevo Usumacinta, Chiapa de Corzo and San Fernando.
 The canyon has steep and vertical sides that rise to up to 1000 meters from the river below with mostly tropical rainforest but some areas with xerophile vegetation such as cactus can be found.
 The river below, which has cut the canyon over the course of twelve million years, is called the Grijalva.
 The canyon is emblematic for the state as it is featured in the state seal.
-The Sumidero Canyon was once the site of a battle between the Spaniards and Chiapanecan Indians.
+The Sumidero Canyon was once the site of a battle between the Spaniards and Chiapanec Indians.
 Many Chiapanecans chose to throw themselves from the high edges of the canyon rather than be defeated by Spanish forces.
 Today, the canyon is a popular destination for ecotourism.
 Visitors can take boat trips down the river that runs through the canyon and see the area's many birds and abundant vegetation.

 The Montes Azules Biosphere Reserve was decreed in 1978.
 It is located in the northeast of the state in the Lacandon Jungle.
 It covers 331,200 ha in the municipalities of Maravilla Tenejapa, Ocosingo and Las Margaritas.
 It conserves highland perennial rainforest.
 The jungle is in the Usumacinta River basin east of the Chiapas Highlands.
 It is recognized by the United Nations Environment Programme for its global biological and cultural significance.
 In 1992, the 61,874 ha Lacantun Reserve, which includes the Classic Maya archaeological sites of Yaxchilan and Bonampak, was added to the biosphere reserve.

 Agua Azul Waterfall Protection Area is in the Northern Mountains in the municipality of Tumbalá.
 It covers an area of 2,580 ha of rainforest and pine-oak forest, centered on the waterfalls it is named after.
 It is located in an area locally called the "Mountains of Water", as many rivers flow through there on their way to the Gulf of Mexico.
 The rugged terrain encourages waterfalls with large pools at the bottom, that the falling water has carved into the sedimentary rock and limestone.
 Agua Azul is one of the best known in the state.
 The waters of the Agua Azul River emerge from a cave that forms a natural bridge of thirty meters and five small waterfalls in succession, all with pools of water at the bottom.
 In addition to Agua Azul, the area has other attractions—such as the Shumuljá River, which contains rapids and waterfalls, the Misol Há Waterfall with a thirty-meter drop, the Bolón Ajau Waterfall with a fourteen-meter drop, the Gallito Copetón rapids, the Blacquiazules Waterfalls, and a section of calm water called the Agua Clara.